Cushing reflex: Function

 Raised intracranial pressure can ultimately result in the shifting or crushing of brain tissue, which is detrimental to the physiological well-being of patients.
 As a result, the Cushing reflex is a last-ditch effort by the body to maintain homeostasis in the brain.
 It is widely accepted that the Cushing reflex acts as a baroreflex, or homeostatic mechanism for the maintenance of blood pressure, in the cranial region.
 Specifically, the reflex mechanism can maintain normal cerebral blood flow and pressure under stressful situations such as ischemia or subarachnoid hemorrhages.
 A case report of a patient who underwent a spontaneous subarachnoid hemorrhage demonstrated that the Cushing reflex played a part in maintaining cerebral perfusion pressure (CPP) and cerebral blood flow.
 Eventually, the ICP drops to a level range where a state of induced hypertension in the form of the Cushing reflex is no longer required.
 The Cushing reflex was then aborted, and CPP was maintained.
 It has also been shown that an increase in mean arterial pressure due to hypertension, characteristic of the reflex, can cause the normalization of CPP.
 This effect is protective, especially during increased intracranial pressure, which creates a drop in CPP.

 Cushing's triad

-Cushing's triad is a clinical triad variably defined as having:
+Cushing's triad refers to when all of these symptoms are seen together: